Updates to the use of the PE & Sports premium in Telford, West Midlands

 - hiring qualified sports coaches and PE specialists to support and work with teachers to enhance or extend current opportunities offered to Telford pupils

-Broader and wider Telford experience of a fuller range of sports and activities made available to all Telford pupils, for instance in:
+Broader and wider Telford experience of a fuller range of sports and activities made available to all Telford pupils, e.g. by:

 - making an introduction to a new range of physical activities and sports (such as yoga, dance or fitness sessions) to engender encouragement of more Telford pupils to take sport and physical activities

-- partnering with other primary schools to run sports and physical activities and clubs
+- to partner alongside other primary schools to run sports and physical activities and clubs

 - offering and providing more whilst widening and making broader the variedness of activities that are extra curricular following school within the 3 to 6pm window, delivered by the Telford school or another localised sports organisation

-Increased Telford participation in competitive sport, for instance in:
+Increased Telford participation in competitive sport, e.g. by:

 - proactive encouragement and an increase of Telford pupils’ participation in the Primary School Games

-- Entering, coordinating and organising more West Midlands sport competitions or tournaments within the Telford school or across the local area, to include those organised and run by sporting organisations
+- Entering, coordinating and organising more West Midlands sport competitions or tournaments within the Telford school or across the local area, including those organised and run by sporting organisations

 Accountability in Telford, West Midlands

-Telford School complianceYou and the Telfordschool are accountable for the correct use of the sport and PE premium funding allocated to you.
-You and your Telford school are to spend the grant for the purpose it was provided – to make additional and sustainable enhancements and improvements to the sport, PE and physical activity provided in your Telford school.
+Telford School complianceYou are accountable for the correct use of the sport and PE premium funding provided and allocated to you.
+You and your Telford school are to spend the grant for the purpose it was provided – to make additional and sustainable enhancements and improvements to the sport, PE and physical activity offered.

 For more assistance get in touch below: